ustbzjf1/SFGCNet-for-hot-metal-slag-segmentation/README.md

 ### Introduction

 This repository contains a diagram of the model, part of our dataset's labeled results, and the results of model testing.
 The final table lists the test accuracy.

-### Citation

-If you use these models or the ideas in your research, please cite:

 ### Model